-The activities and strategies implemented by the City of Pasco have made positive impacts toward providing decent housing and improving the living environment for low-and moderate-income persons.
+The activities and strategies implemented by the City of Pasco have made positive impacts toward providing decent housing and improving the living environment for lowand moderate-income persons.
 Creation of economic solutions and jobs is also positive.
-Overall, the City of Pasco has carried out the objectives adopted in its 2007 Annual Plan and the 2005-2009 Consolidated Plan.
+Overall, the City of Pasco has carried out the objectives adopted in its 2008 Annual Plan and the 2005-2009 Consolidated Plan.
+The performance measurement system has three main components; goals, outcomes, and indicators.
+Goals within the following categories will be selected; suitable living environment, decent housing, and economic opportunity.
+The second component, outcomes, will focus on availability/accessibility, affordability, and sustainability.